SovnSkyrim/Aldrnari/README.md

 #### Set the Game language to English

 Just do it.
 This entire Modlist is in English and 99% of all mods you will find are also in English.
-I highly recommend playing the game in English and **I will not give support to people with a non-English game**.
+I highly recommend playing the game in English and **I will not give support to people with a non-English game**. **Wabbajack WILL NOT WORK with non-english installs.**

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.